Li4n0/revsuit/CONFIG.md

 rmi:                                  # RMI receive connection related configuration
   enable: true
   addr: :1099                         # Address of the RMI service will listen
+ldap:
+  enable: true
+  addr: :1389                         # Address of the Ldap service will listen
 mysql:                                # MySQL receive connection related configuration
   enable: true
   addr: :3306                         # Address of the MySQL service will listen